Upgrade to the latest Dynatrace

 After having organized monitoring data in Grail buckets and mastered the setup of IAM policies, giving users access to data they need, the final step is to understand how monitoring data can be filtered in the latest Dynatrace.

 Segments mirror management zones in some ways, in that they allow you to abstract complex filter conditions and perform lookups to the monitored entity model.
 Segments, however, are no longer precalculated attributes, but query-time filter conditions instead.
-This solves the performance bottleneck of management zones, making it possible to both ingest and analyze several orders of magnitude higher volumes of monitoring data in the latest Dyntrace.
+This solves the performance bottleneck of management zones, making it possible to both ingest and analyze several orders of magnitude higher volumes of monitoring data in the latest Dynatrace.

 For more information, see Segments.